Alien vs. Predator Central logo

 Scar Predator, who just became blooded

-Ascending the ranks, the young blood Predators aspire to achieve the blooded status in the Predator hierarchy, seeking to perform the sacred Yautja blooding ritual.
-In most Yautja clans, this esteemed rank is earned through hunting and slaying a Xenomorph, marking oneself and the bio-mask with a clan symbol using Alien acid.
+A young blood becomes blooded after completing a successful hunt and performing the sacred Yautja blooding ritual.
+In most Yautja clans, this rank is earned through hunting and slaying a Xenomorph, then marking oneself and the bio-mask with a clan symbol using Alien acid.
 Outshining his brothers in the first AvP movie, Scar stands as the sole achiever of this rank, having successfully killed a Xenomorph and anointed himself with the finger of the fallen creature.
-The blooded rank holds considerable significance and is one of the most common titles conferred upon Predators, sometimes even extended to humans.
+The blooded rank is one of the most important and most common Predator titles, and is sometimes even extended to humans.

 Elite Predator